Arizona expands ban denying driver's licenses to immigrants

 "An individual granted one of these forms of relief therefore does not have authorized presence under federal law," the Arizona transportation department said in a statement.

 One of the additional categories subject to the extended ban covers immigrants without sponsors, among them victims and witnesses to crimes, said a spokesman for the ACLU of Arizona.
-The other category covers immigrants from strife-torn Liberia given temporary relief allowing them to remain in the country, U.S. Citizenship and Immigration Services said.
+The other category covers some immigrants given temporary protected status to remain in the country.

 The move came as the sides are engaged in a lawsuit brought by human rights groups on behalf of five Mexican immigrants who challenged the legality of Brewer's original order denying licenses to anyone who received relief under Obama's program.